CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 ## Prerequisites

 If you haven't already, Dockerize your project.
-Assumming you want to use CloudReactor to monitor your Tasks, ensure that your Docker image contains the files necessary to run [proc_wrapper](https://github.com/CloudReactor/cloudreactor-procwrapper).
+Assuming you want to use CloudReactor to monitor your Tasks, ensure that your Docker image contains the files necessary to run [proc_wrapper](https://github.com/CloudReactor/cloudreactor-procwrapper).
 This could either be a standalone executable, or having python 3.6+ installed